The Pain Coach

 My specific focus on chronic pain started in the early 2000’s, although my interest and intrigue began when I was training to be a nurse.

-The two years I spent at KCL not only immersed me in the latest science of pain, but also the context within which it arises: society and people’s lives.
+The years I spent at KCL not only immersed me in the latest science of pain, but also the context within which it arises: society and people’s lives.

 Over the past 15 years, I have been pioneering Pain Coaching as an approach that embraces people’s strengths, their potential to improve their lives and to build wellness.
-The focus is always on what can be done and then how to move forward using practical tools to achieve success.
+The focus is always on what can be done and then how to move forward using practical skills to achieve success.

 Helping society understand pain